dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 });
 ```

-2、The it and expect function: Specifications are expressed with the use of the it function.
+2 The it and expect function: Specifications are expressed with the use of the it function.
 Expectations can be expressed using the expect function:

 ```js
 describe("A Specification Suite",function(){